momolog/rails/README.md

 ## Rails suck
-You may want to use German highways.
+You may want to use German highways!!!